bluegenes/2023-ms-workflow/README.md

 ```
 > You may need to install the conda/mamba package manager first.
 Recommend installing via [mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
 Root not needed.

+The reads will need to be linked (or downloaded to) the `inputs` folder.

 To run, we activate the conda environment and use `snakemake -n` to show the steps the will be run:

 ```